 There are no exams.
 You’ll be assessed through small group work, individual peer presentations, completion of directed tasks and drafting of tasks, tutorial discussions and coursework.

-This course will prepare you for a wide range of careers in the SEND sector, including family liaison, advocacy, inclusion support, teaching assistance, mentoring, adult education, and careers services.
+Our BA (Hons) Special Educational Needs and Disability degree prepares you for a wide range of careers in the SEND sector, including family liaison, advocacy, inclusion support, teaching assistance, mentoring, adult education and careers services.

-You could also continue on to postgraduate study in a range of areas including teaching, health, psychological services, and social care.
+You could also take your skills and knowledge to the next level by progressing to postgraduate study in areas such as health, psychological services and social care.